ChemEtoSoftware/CS490-project3-group5/README.md

 * Issues I ran into were numerous.
 This biggest pain was re-rendering.
 I figured I should give my useEffects arguments to prevent them constantly re-rendering anytime a state was updated.
 I also tried to make my code more conditional, so that
 * it wasn't constantly re-rendering everything.
 I also kept having timeout issues on the server end, because of a function I had that was supposed to update a user's letter to X or O. I realized I could just write that code inside the login
 * function instead.
 My winner function is similar to what that function was like, in that it queries the DB and sends data to the client.
 I believe it stopped having timeout issues because I gave my useEffects arguments for when to re-render.

+IMPORTANT:
+    The program stores a previous board just in case a spectator logs in during a game.
+If you close all tabs with the server running, then open up new tabs and log in as different users, the old board will display.
+Hit reset just to override this issue.